How to Become a Lineman

 Earn While You Learn Through Apprenticeships

 Lineworker apprenticeships typically last several years and combine classroom instruction with on-the-job training.
 Apprentices learn pole climbing, bucket truck operation, grounding procedures, high-voltage safety, and electrical theory under the supervision of experienced linemen.
-This structured training ensures workers develop the skills needed to perform complex and hazardous tasks safely.
+This structured training ensures workers develop the skills needed to perform complex and hazardous tasks safely, whether working for a utility or a contractor.

 Outdoor Work and Team-Based Environments